 (a) Faculty with Limited Term appointments must have completed all requirements for the PhD degree, or equivalent degree, before they are eligible to apply for research funds.
-Faculty with Limited Term appointments are only eligible to apply for the following programs: Book/CD Preparation, Short-Term, and Travel.
-Research Equipment Grants may be applied for after consultation with the VP Research and with the approval of the applicant's chairperson and dean.
+Faculty with Limited Term appointments are only eligible to apply for the Travel Grants program, but travel must occur prior to their term end date.

 Faculty on a One Year Limited Term (July - June) contract may apply for grants in the October competition (or the March competition if on a January - December contract), but if funds are limited (e.g. more $ requests than $ available), those on a One Year Limited Term contract may receive lower priority in the awarding of grants.

-(c) Visiting Professors with one year appointments are not eligible to apply for funds from the Laurier Internal Grant programs.
+(b) Visiting Professors are not eligible to apply for funds from the Laurier Internal Grant programs.
 Normally, any provision of research or travel funds for Visiting Professors should be made at the time of appointment, and such funds, if allocated, should be awarded from the Academic Development Fund, or from the home Department, Faculty or School.

-(e) Co-investigator status in the same grant category (e.g. Short-Term) may be accorded to an individual already holding that type of grant, if s/he is not the Principal Investigator on the second project.
+(c) Co-investigator status in the same grant category may be accorded to an individual already holding that type of grant, if s/he is not the Principal Investigator on the second project.

 The Grants Committee will review all applications on merit and the ability of the applicant.
 If the number of meritorious applications remaining exceeds the funds available, priority for funding will be given to junior scholars.
 Junior scholars are defined as those who have earned a terminal degree in their field within the previous five years and who will hold a continuing appointment (Probationary or Candidacy) in the term following the award of a grant.